High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Related Work

 \textbf{HDR novel view synthesis (HDR NVS)} aims to reconstruct scenes with high dynamic range from multi-view observations.
 Huang \textit{et al.} \citep{hdrnerf} introduced HDR-NeRF, the first HDR-NVS framework, which extends standard NeRF \citep{nerf} to learn mappings from physical radiance to HDR color using multi-exposure LDR inputs.
 However, its reliance on the NeRF architecture results in prohibitively slow inference.
-HDR-GS \cite{hdr-gs} addressed this limitation using 3DGS \citep{hdr-gs}, achieving significantly faster rendering and improved visual quality.
+HDR-GS \cite{hdr-gs} addressed this limitation using 3DGS \citep{3dgs}, achieving significantly faster rendering and improved visual quality.
 GaussHDR \cite{gausshdr} further introduced a unified tone-mapping strategy that enables HDR novel view synthesis without requiring HDR supervision.
 Despite these advances, all aforementioned methods fundamentally rely on multi-exposure LDR image stacks, which entail complex capture protocols and substantial storage overhead.
-Moreover, several studies \citep{rawnerf, le3d, li2024chaos, hdrsplat} have explored leveraging RAW sensor data for HDR reconstruction.
-Owing to their higher bit depth and linear radiometric response, RAW images can capture scene radiance more faithfully than conventional LDR formats.
-However, existing approaches predominantly target low-light denoising and refocusing scenarios, overlooking the potential of RAW data for general high-dynamic-range scene reconstruction.

-The recent availability of native HDR cameras that capture high dynamic range in a single exposure \citep{wang2016real} motivates our approach.
-We present the first study that directly operates on native HDR imagery (including RAW sensor data) without multi-exposure fusion or LDR-based supervision.
-Our \MODEL{} employs luminance-chromaticity decomposition to enable superior HDR-grade scene reconstruction and high-fidelity novel-view synthesis.